-- A. Developments of 10 residential units or 150 sq metres of retail or employment space or more will be required to make a positive contribution to the quality of the public realm through biodiversity green infrastructure provision and permeable surfaces wherever possible.
-The scale of green infrastructure provision should be proportionate to the size of the scheme and demonstrate how it meets the following criteria: - 1.
+- A. Major development will be required to make a positive contribution to the quality of the public realm through biodiversity green infrastructure provision and permeable surfaces wherever possible.
+The scale of green infrastructure provision should be proportionate to the size of the scheme and seek to address the following criteria: - 1.
 A net greening of the Lee Forum area, avoiding where possible areas of hard landscaping. - 2.
 Demonstrate how wider ecosystem services, particularly for climate adaptation, are being met such as addressing the Urban Heat Island, air quality, management of storm-water runoff and promoting the wellbeing of inhabitants. - 3.
 Enhanced biodiversity through the provision, where appropriate, of multi-layered green infrastructure such as green roofs, green walls, trees, shrubs, hedges, swales, rain gardens and community planting areas, which will benefit visual amenity and wildlife value. - 4.
 Incorporate appropriate landscape buffers such as rain gardens, tree-lined boulevards, planters and hedges between highways and pedestrian areas where viable and seek to use tree and shrub planting as a means of slowing down traffic and addressing poor air quality. - 5.
 Provision for new green infrastructure should be accompanied by a long term management and maintenance plan which outlines how the green space will be maintained and managed, where appropriate in agreement with local stakeholders and through covenants, and regularly reviewed, so that they do not fall into disrepair. - 6.
 Provide evidence for the appropriate selection and design of green infrastructure, including the selection of appropriate tree species, hedges and grasses to address wider issues like air pollution or avoiding allergy hotspots. - 7.
-Ensure adequate grey water harvesting schemes from green roof provision are incorporated where possible into new development proposals.
+Ensure adequate grey water harvesting schemes from green roof provision are incorporated where possible into new development proposals. - 8.
+Where necessary, secure Biodiversity Net Gain in accordance with national and local policy requirements.
+The calculation of Biodiversity Net Gain should be based on the Government's latest biodiversity metric tools, which include a specific metric for smaller development sites.